 Well, it’s up to you, but the truth is the more magazines you have, the better.
 Think about it this way: what if the magazines you currently own are the only magazines that you could have for the rest of your life?

-The 6.8 SPC is not the most common round for the AR-15.
-In the event that the supply of magazines were to dry up in the future (which could happen if demand dramatically increases as happened in late 2012 and for the duration of 2013), then the price would increase exponentially and it could be a long time before you can buy any more.
+The AR-15’s most frequent round is the 6.8 SPC, but it isn’t the most popular.
+Magazine prices may skyrocket if the supply of magazines were to dry up in the future (as occurred in late 2012 and throughout 2013).
+And it could be a long time before you could get any more.

 That’s why stocking up on a lot of magazines now to last you for the rest of your life would be wise.
-Owning between five and ten magazines for your 6.8 SPC rifle would probably be a good goal to set.
+Owning between five and ten magazines for your 6.8 SPC rifle would probably be an excellent goal to set.

 Buyer’s Guide To Finding The Best Magazines For Your 6.8 SPC Rifle